 4. Do I have to use all-purpose flour to feed my sourdough starter?

-All-purpose flour is practical to use in both white bread recipes and recipes with wholegrain.
+All-purpose flour is inexpensive and practical to use in both white bread recipes and recipes with wholegrain, but you have other options!

 You can surely switch your starter to a wholegrain (wholemeal) flour (or a combination) if that suits your baking preferences or gives your bread certain characteristics you’re after.
 Common flours to use would be whole wheat or rye flour.